(Pocket-lint) - With Windows 95 at 25 years old, we look back at the complete history of Microsoft Windows.

 3.1 was released in reaction to IBM's OS/2 2.0 operating system software that had initially been a joint venture with Microsoft.
 It contained the same bug fixes and multimedia support.
 By the time 3.11 came out Microsoft had made sure they'd seen off the threat from IBM and Windows had gone 32-bit.

-Over the same period Microsoft had been added more and more Appley features to their OS until the former employer sued the company under 189 charges relating to the Apple "look and feel" of Windows.
+Over the same period, Microsoft had been added more and more Mac OS-style features to their OS until the former employer sued the company under 189 charges relating to the Apple "look and feel" of Windows.
 Of those, 179 were dismissed and the last 10 were deemed ideas that were simply non-copyrightable.

 Windows 95 (1995)